McCartney III (2020)

 Own it, Stream it, Forget about it?

-Unless this album really resonates with you in a way that it doesn’t with me, I would stick to streaming it.
-Or if you really like the album artwork then go for it, but I think this is one you can get away with streaming.
+Unless this album resonates with you in a way it didn’t with me, I’d stick to streaming it.
+Or, if you really like the album artwork, go for it, but I think this is one you can get away with streaming.

 ———————————————